Overdr0ne/holymotion/README.md

 Personally, I have created an equivalent holymotion for most of my standard motions.
 Then, I just add a modifier when I want the holymotion version.
 For example, if you use `C-n` for `next-line`, you could bind `C-M-n` for your `holymotion-next-line`.
 Another scheme I’ve used, if you have the `Alt`(`A-`) modifier available to you, you could just use that as your modifier instead, since no keys are bound to `Alt` by default in Emacs.

+Finally, if you just want to replace a normal motion command like `beginning-of-line` with your holymotion equivalent, you can always use the [https://www.gnu.org/software/emacs/manual/html_node/elisp/Remapping-Commands.html](remap) feature of `define-key`.

 Credits
 =======
 I'm deeply indebted to: